COVID-19 vaccination in Malaysia: July

-On 5 July, Malaysian Health Minister Dr Adham Baba confirmed that eight percent of the Malaysian population (roughly 2,618,316 people) had completed two doses of COVID-19 vaccination as of 4 July.
-The Government plans to vaccinate ten percent of the population by mid July.
+On 5 July, Malaysian Health Minister Dr Adham Baba confirmed that 8% of the Malaysian population (roughly 2,618,316 people) had completed two doses of COVID-19 vaccination as of 4 July.
+The Government plans to vaccinate 10% of the population by mid July.

 On 6 July, Malaysia received 1 million doses of the Pfizer COVID-19 vaccine from the United States for its National COVID-19 Immunisation Programme.
 On 24 June, Malaysia had also received 1 million AstraZeneca vaccine doses from Japan.
 That same day, the JKJAV confirmed that Malaysia would be receiving about 14 million vaccine doses in July 2021.
 This figure includes 6.43 million Pfizer vaccine doses including the US donation, 1.59 million doses of AstraZeneca vaccines (including delivery of AstraZeneca manufactured in Thailand and a donation from Japan) and 6.38 million doses of CoronaVac (from Pharmaniaga and a donation from China).

 On 14 July, the Malaysian government shut down a mass vaccination center in the state of Selangor after 204 medical staff and volunteers tested positive for COVID-19.
 Science Minister Khairy Jamaluddin ordered the testing of all 453 workers at the Ideal Convention Centre after two volunteers tested positive for COVID-19.
 Khairy confirmed that the 204 individuals tested had low viral loads, meaning that the amount of virus in their bodies was small.

 On 15 July, The Sydney Morning Herald reported that Malaysia had one of the fastest COVID-19 vaccination rates in the world, giving out 400,000 doses a day on average; double the pace of Australia.

 Starting 16 July, vaccination centres were open for walk-in vaccinations for senior citizens above the age of 60.
 Khairy Jamaluddin also announced "Operation Surge Capacity", which will be held from 26 July to 1 August.
 It will ensure that 272,000 doses will be given to residents of the Klang Valley, adding 2.6 million people to the 3.5 million who have received their first dose.
 Walk-in vaccinations for all remaining adults in the Klang Valley (especially those without documents or MySejahtera) are projected be available after 1 August, but only for adults who had not received a previous appointment.

 On 31 July, 8 vaccination centres were opened for the walk-in vaccinations for the Klang Valley: the Kuala Lumpur Convention Centre, Bangi Avenue Convention Centre, Wyndham Hotel (Klang), Tun Razak Hall (Sabak Bernam), Community Hall at Serendah, Movenpick Hotel and Convention Centre at KLIA, Ideal Convention Centre (Shah Alam), and Bukit Jalil National Stadium (for non-Malaysian citizens from 9–22 August).